MicrosoftDocs/azure-docs/articles/blockchain/service/ethereum-logic-app.md

 ## Get private key

-Your Ethereum account public and private key is generated from a 12 word mnemonic.
-Azure Blockchain Development Kit for Ethereum generates a mnemonic when you connect to a Azure Blockchain Service consortium member.
+Your Ethereum account public and private keys are generated from a 12 word mnemonic.
+Azure Blockchain Development Kit for Ethereum generates a mnemonic when you connect to an Azure Blockchain Service consortium member.
 You can get endpoint address using the development kit extension.

 1. In Visual Studio Code, open the command palette (F1).
 1. Choose **Azure Blockchain: Retrieve private key**.